Nishikori rolls into Brisbane International semifinals | The Japan Times

 It gives Nishikori, a finalist at the 2014 U.S. Open, the chance to measure himself against the player who holds a 4-3 career head-to-head advantage and won their most recent meeting at the year-ending ATP Masters event on the London hard courts in November.

-On the other side of the draw, Rafael Nadal was scheduled to play Milos Raonic in another quarterfinal later on Friday.
+On the other side of the draw, A more aggressive Milos Raonic moved into the semifinals by beating Rafael Nadal in a high quality quarterfinal.

+Raonic, the defending champion, came back from losing the first set to overhaul Nadal 4-6, 6-3, 6-4, disappointing the sell-out crowd which was almost all cheering for a Spanish victory.

+He will now play Bulgaria’s seventh seed Grigor Dimitrov following a 6-3, 4-6, 6-3 winner over fourth ranked Dominic Thiem of Austria.

+“I had 10 minutes that were very hard, and playing against a player like him, that’s terrible,” he said.

+“He played aggressive, he played great, his returns on my serve during those games were very, very aggressive, and the serve was huge.”

-Unseeded Frenchwoman Alize Cornet reached the final of the women’s tournament when Spain’s Garbine Muguruza withdrew while trailing 4-1 in the opening set of their semifinal clash on Friday.
+Meanwhile, unseeded Frenchwoman Alize Cornet reached the final of the women’s tournament when Spain’s Garbine Muguruza withdrew while trailing 4-1 in the opening set of their semifinal clash on Friday.

-Cornet will play either third seed Karolina Pliskova of the Czech Republic or sixth seeded Ukrainian Elina Svitolina in Saturday’s final.
+Cornet will play third seed Karolina Pliskova of the Czech Republic in Saturday’s final.

 Murray makes final four

-Top-seeded Andy Murray struggled past Nicolas Almagro of Spain 7-6 (7-4), 7-5 in the Qatar Open quarterfinals on a windy and chilly Thursday night.
+Doha – Top-seeded Andy Murray struggled past Nicolas Almagro of Spain 7-6 (7-4), 7-5 in the Qatar Open quarterfinals on a windy and chilly Thursday night.

 The 44th-ranked Almagro dogged the No. 1, making Murray work overtime to secure a semifinal berth.